Hunin

-Hunin (هونين) was a Palestinian Arab village in the Galilee Panhandle part of Mandatory Palestine close to the Lebanese border.
-It was the second largest village in the district of Safed, but was depopulated in 1948.
+Hunin (هونين) was a Palestinian Arab village in the Galilee Panhandle part of Mandatory Palestine, close to the Lebanese border.
+It was the second largest village in the district of Safed, but was depopulated during the Nakba by Israeli forces in 1948.
 The inhabitants of this village were, similar to the inhabitants of Southern Lebanon, Shia Muslims.

 History

 Iron Age I to Late Byzantine period

 The first settlement at the site dates back to Iron Age I (1200-1000 BCE), followed by renewed habitation from the Persian period (586-332 BCE) until the latter part of the Byzantine period (5th-6th centuries CE).

 Crusader and Mamluk periods

 The castle named in Frankish chronicles as Chastel Neuf (in medieval French) or Castellum Novum (in Latin), and known as Qal'at Hunin in Arabic, and as (Horvat) Mezudat Hunin in Modern Hebrew, was built in two phases by the Crusaders during the 12th and 13th centuries (1105–7, 1178 and 1240) and refortified by Mamluk sultan Baibars in 1266.
 The moat is the only well-visible Crusader feature left, with very little of the medieval structures being preserved.